JetBrains/ideavim/doc/set-commands.md

                  Select mode instead of Visual mode, when a selection is started.
                  Possible values:
                    mouse           when using the mouse
-                   key             when using shifted arrow keys
+                   key             when using shifted special[1] keys
                    cmd             when using "v", "V" or <C-V>
                    template        when template starting        - IdeaVim ONLY refactoring     when refactoring without      - IdeaVim ONLY